 In this example, We are using two shapes – round and vertical – and just two colours.

-the Flower Fields is the ‘hero’.
-Its round flower shapes are having a colour and shape conversation with the round Colour Pop Pillow in lemon.
+the Flower Fields throw pillow is the ‘hero’.
+The round flower shapes are having a colour and shape conversation with the round Colour Pop Pillow in lemon.

-The vertical stripes of the other patterns – Tall Protea and Brancusi Stripe – provide a steadying vertical energy to counterbalance the round shapes.
+The vertical stripes of the other fabric designs – the Tall Protea and Brancusi Stripe – provide a steadying vertical energy to counterbalance the round shapes of Flower Fields and the round Colour Pop.

 Tip #3: Balance Energies